 North Korean Diplomatic Relations and International Trade

 From a trading point of view, things are, as previously mentioned, on the eclectic side.
-The aforementioned Chinese and Russian are most prominent, but there are some other major players.
+The aforementioned Chinese and Russians are most prominent, but there are some other major players.
 Singapore and Malaysia have historically been heavily involved with trade to North Korea, particularly involving consumer goods.

 Other countries such as Pakistan, Kuwait and Egypt – the latter of which is responsible for North Korea’s cellphone network – also enjoy comparatively good relations.